Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 There could never be a better time to hunt a bull Werne, and Vemik was too proud and too driven to return to face the Singer with anything less than the very best.
 That was the *point* of the Trial - A child left the village, and an adult returned to his kin with a worthy prize, or not at all.

 And after all.
 Werne died quickly when you stabbed them behind the ears.
-Bulls were only dangerous if the fight lasted beyond the first blow… and they were *also* only dangerous if the incautious hunter permitted them to smell him.
+Bulls were only dangerous if the fight lasted beyond the first blow... and they were *also* only dangerous if the incautious hunter permitted them to smell him.

 Vemik was not an incautious hunter.
 Vemik was so cautious, in fact, that he had spent a year working on his special idea for how to kill the bull without getting close enough for its strength and the knife-sharp blades of bone down its cheeks to be an issue.